spmeesseman/app-publisher/README.md

 For example, the following project contains a layout with 3 separate projects 'fp', 'ui', and 'svr':

-    GEMS2
+    app-publisher
         app
             fpc
             svr
             ui

-The main project root is GEMS2.
+The main project root is app-publisher.
 In the case of each of these projects, SVNPREPATH should be set to app\fpc, app\ui, or app\svr, for each specific sub-project.
 This mainly is be used for SVN commands which need to be ran in the directory containing the .svn folder.

     pathPreRoot: ""